LivePersonInc/developer-center/pages/Documents/ConversationalAI/ConversationBuilder/Interactions/questions.md

 #### Button clicks: Sending metadata back to the bot

 In a Button question, you can set metadata in a button’s configuration.
 During a conversation, when the consumer clicks the button, that metadata is sent back to the bot in the conversation’s metadata.
 You can retrieve the metadata using the [getMetadata](conversation-builder-scripting-functions-get-set-session-data.html#get-conversation-metadata) scripting function in the **Process User Response** code of the question.
-For more on this, see the discussion in the section on Structured questions on this page.
+For more on this, see the discussion in the [corresponding section on Structured questions](conversation-builder-interactions-questions.html#button-clicks-sending-metadata-back-to-the-bot) on this page.
 The info is the same, and the same guidelines and rules apply.

 ### Quick Reply questions